Snowflake Connect: AI on January 27

 • Overview

-• Key Differences Between Structured and Sem-Structured Data
+• Key Differences Between Structured, Semi-Structured and Unstructured Data

 • Solutions for Structured and Semi-Structured Data